 10 Things That Helped My Son When He Was Depressed

-Medication–only an expert physician can determine if medication would be helpful – this should at least be one avenue to explore.
+only an expert physician can determine if medication would be helpful – this should at least be one avenue to explore.
 We went into this knowing that trial and error is part of it, and you have to be patient and honest about its effectiveness.
 Again, you wouldn’t hesitate if a trusted doctor recommended medication – whether temporarily or ongoing – for a medical issue you or your child was experiencing.
 Sometimes medication helps enough so that you can figure out coping skills and other ways to work through the depression.
 It can put a floor on the sadness or help you “feel” again – either way it could be what is needed to get to a better place.

 If only we could read their thoughts (and take their pain) it would be so much easier.
 Starting the conversation was just the beginning – then we had to learn how to help him, how to communicate and how to support him.
 We all had to find the words because until then, we hadn’t needed them.
 And we made sure his brother knew so he could be supportive as well.
 Our son felt confused because in his mind he “should be happy” – he had a bright, beautiful future ahead and a loving, supportive family.
 Once we started talking, he was able to express this feeling and we had some amazingly frank discussions about depression.

 We couldn’t just keep asking – “How are you today–are you ok?”
 It doesn’t work like that and most people who feel directly confronted are not able to answer truthfully.
 So I looked online for images/memes about depression.
 One said – “If you could read my mind, you’d be in tears.”
 Another said –“Saying ‘I’m tired’ when you’re actually sad.”
 And one of my favorites–“Sometimes, you just can’t tell anybody how you really feel.
 Not because you don’t know your purpose, not because you don’t trust them, but because you can’t find the right words to make them understand.”
 I’d print them, cut them out and then take them to my son’s room.
 I’d place them in front of him and gently ask “Does it feel like this?”
 Then we would start talking.
 Sometimes I would just leave uplifting messages/memes for him–hoping it would speak to him or help in some way.

-Music-I listened to the music he was listening to–Linkin Park was a favorite at the time – their lyrics described how he felt.
+I listened to the music he was listening to–Linkin Park was a favorite at the time – their lyrics described how he felt.
 We had to find multiple ways to communicate–and listening to his music helped me “get inside his head.”
 Music is an expression of our thoughts and feelings so listening to what he was listening to gave me great insight I otherwise wouldn’t have had.
 “I Can See Clearly Now The Rain is Gone” (Hothouse Flowers version) became a favorite when things were better.

 I like to know there is a happy ending on the horizon but this wasn’t a book that I could skip to the end.
 I had to live in the unknown and be okay with that.
-I can’t say that I got comfortable with it but I did learn to be ok with it.
-Sometimes all we can do is let them know we are here for them and that they are loved and supported unconditionally–that in and of itself is a healing gift to give and to receive.
+I never got completely comfortable with it.
+But I did learn to be okay with it.
+Sometimes all we can do is let them know we are here for them and that they are loved and supported unconditionally.
+That, in and of itself, is a healing gift to give and to receive.

 One more note–honestly, knowing if he was “ok” was hard because it wasn’t like there was a drastic change – I hadn’t known there was something wrong in the first place so how was I going to know when he was ok?
 It was gradual but soon he was saying things like “I feel again.”
 “It doesn’t seem so dark anymore.”

-And if you’re the one being asked to help, lean in and listen carefully.
-Be deliberate in your response and let your loved one know that you’ve “got them” and you will be there with them on this journey no matter what.
+And if you’re being asked to help, lean in and listen carefully.
+Be deliberate in your response and let your loved one know that you’ve “got them.”
+You will be there with them on this journey no matter what.